leiyangleon/Geogrid/README.md

 _Radar-coordinate Imagery:_
 * Refer to the file "testGeogrid_ISCE.py" (with ISCE) for the usage of the module and modify it for your own purpose
-* Input files include the master image folder (required), slave image folder (required), a DEM (required; in units of m), local surface slope maps (unitless), velocity maps (in units of m/yr)
+* Input files include the master image folder (required), slave image folder (required), a DEM (required; in units of m), local surface slope maps (unitless), velocity maps (in units of m/yr), velocity search range maps (in units of m/yr), chip size minimum/maximum maps (in units of m), stable surface mask.
-* Output files include 1) the range and azimuth pixel indices (in units of integer image pixels), 2) the range and azimuth pixel displacement (in units of integer image pixels), 3) the conversion coefficients from radar range and azimuth displacement to motion velocity in geographic x-coordinate, and 4) the conversion coefficients from radar range and azimuth displacement to motion velocity in geographic y-coordinate.
+* Output files include 1) the range and azimuth pixel indices (in units of integer image pixels), 2) the range and azimuth pixel displacement (in units of integer image pixels), 3) the range and azimuth search range (in units of integer image pixels), 4) the range and azimuth chip size minimum (in units of integer image pixels), 5) the range and azimuth chip size maximum (in units of integer image pixels), 6) the stable surface mask (boolean), 7) the conversion coefficients from radar range and azimuth displacement to motion velocity in geographic x-coordinate, and 8) the conversion coefficients from radar range and azimuth displacement to motion velocity in geographic y-coordinate.

 _Cartesian-coordinate Imagery:_
 * Refer to the file "testGeogrid_ISCE.py" (with ISCE) and "testGeogridOptical.py" (standalone) for the usage of the module and modify it for your own purpose
 * Input files include the image 1 (required), image 2 (required), a DEM (required; in units of m), local surface slope maps (unitless), velocity maps (in units of m/yr)
-* Output files include 1) the horizontal and vertical pixel indices (in units of integer image pixels), 2) the horizontal and vertical pixel displacement (in units of integer image pixels), 3) the conversion coefficients from horizontal and vertical displacement to motion velocity in geographic x-coordinate, and 4) the conversion coefficients from horizontal and vertical displacement to motion velocity in geographic y-coordinate.
+* Output files include 1) the horizontal and vertical pixel indices (in units of integer image pixels), 2) the horizontal and vertical pixel displacement (in units of integer image pixels), 3) the horizontal and vertical search range (in units of integer image pixels), 4) the horizontal and vertical chip size minimum (in units of integer image pixels), 5) the horizontal and vertical chip size maximum (in units of integer image pixels), 6) the stable surface mask (boolean), 3) the conversion coefficients from horizontal and vertical displacement to motion velocity in geographic x-coordinate, and 4) the conversion coefficients from horizontal and vertical displacement to motion velocity in geographic y-coordinate.

-_Note: among these, 1) will always be created, while 2-4) will be generated contingent upon that local surface slope and velocity maps are provided_
+_Note: among these, 1) will always be created, while 2) and 7-8) will be generated contingent upon that local surface slope and velocity maps are provided.
+The rest, i.e. 3-6) will be created only when the corresponding inputs are provided._

 **For modular use:**